Juul Antitrust Class Action Update — Trial Sept 28, 2026

 The realistic earliest timeline for a claim form: if the trial goes forward in September 2026 and the plaintiffs win, a claims process could open in late 2026 or early 2027.
 If a settlement is reached before trial, it could potentially happen sooner.
 If the defendants successfully appeal the class certification to the Ninth Circuit (which they have stated they intend to do), the entire timeline could be pushed back significantly.

 Bottom line: do not expect a claim form anytime soon.
 This is a case to watch, not a case to act on today.
-The only deadline that matters right now is the May 20, 2026 opt-out deadline -- and for most people, the right move is to do nothing and stay in the class.
+The only opt-out deadline still open is the June 13, 2026 direct-purchaser deadline (the retail-consumer and reseller deadlines have already passed) -- and for most people, the right move is to do nothing and stay in their class.

 What Could the Total Settlement Be Worth?